davidmerfield/randomColor/README.md

 4. Think about how to return seeds.
 5. Think about adding feature to return complementary & contrasting colors, as well as color triads, tetrads etc. Other libraries might already do this better though.
 6. Think about adding a scheme options which would return a dominant color, as well as secondary, tertiary color and primary and secondary text colors.
 This might be a bad idea.
+7. Add a nice visualization of the 'attractive color space' to the demo https://www.youtube.com/watch?v=x0-qoXOCOow
 7. Add a feature to return random colors close to a provided hex